Ecological Momentary Assessment

 More Accurate — Context-Aware

 The mEMA app is context-aware.
 It taps into the sensors on phones (e.g. GPS, light, sound, proximity, motion, humidity, barometric pressure) and to those from wearable devices (e.g. heart rate, HRV, GSR, altitude, UV exposure, etc.) in order to deliver a survey at just the right moment.
 Furthermore, mEMA allows users to capture photo, video, and audio files, and to submit them as a survey response.
 This provides researchers with secondary contextual information that the user themselves may not have considered important.
 All of this data is then sent to the platform for further analysis.
 Additionally, the mEMA platform is integrated with third-party databases, providing added data regarding local weather at the time any assessment was taken.

-This method of data capture is much more accurate than the traditional method as it provides us with information about the context and does not rely on notoriously biased retrospective self-reports.
-EMA has been found to outperform pencil-and-paper methods of data collection.
+This method of data capture is much more accurate than the traditional method.
+By providing us with vast amounts of information regarding context, rather than relying on notoriously biased retrospective self-reports, EMA has been found to outperform pencil-and-paper data collection methods.

 Captures Dynamic Processes

 EMA allows for more frequent sampling (often multiple times a day) so that time-series analysis can be performed.
 This provides a deeper understanding of the processes at work rather than static snapshots from distant timeframes.
 Research has found that health behaviors, emotional experiences and strategies for dealing with stress fluctuate significantly throughout the day, and across different moment-by-moment contexts.
 Some suggest that the larger portion of this variability can be accounted for by changes in the situation and not the person (Hoppmann & Gerstof, 2013).
 EMA allows us to delve deeper into intra-individual variability as a valid developmental process.
 Furthermore, EMA methods allow for long-term data capture, providing insights into events that may happen less frequently and would be difficult to replicate in a lab.